curedao/unified-health-api/README.md

 ## [Online Data Browser](https://data.crowdsourcingcures.org)
 Contact m@thinkbynumbers.org if you desire access.

-# Voting on Pull Requests
+## Democratic Pull Requests

-When a Pull Request is made to the main branch, a new comment is posted on the PR where you can click :thumbsup:/ :thumbsdown:.
+When a Pull Request is made to the main branch, a new comment is posted on the PR where you can click :thumbsup: or :thumbsdown:.

-Only configured voters in [.voters.yml](.voters.yml) are counted.

 When a Pull Request is updated, it will clear the voting and restart the vote.

 ### Rules of Voting

-See [.voting.yml](.voting.yml) for the rules of voting.
+[.voting.yml](.voting.yml) contains the rules of voting:

-`percentageToApprove` is the percentage of weighted votes needed to approve a vote defined by the number of weighted for votes over the total number of weighted vote.
-This number must be above 0 for this action to have any affect.
+`percentageToApprove` is the percentage of up-votes needed to approve a merge.

-`minVotersRequired` is the minimum number of unique voters need to call the results of a vote.
-These voters can be for or against.
-This number must be above 1 for the action to have any affect.
+`minVotersRequired` is the minimum number of unique voters needed to merge.
 `minVotingWindowMinutes` is the minimum amount of time that must pass after the voting comment is created before any vote can pass.

 ### Voters

-[.voters.yml](.voting.yml) defines the voters and their vote weights.
+[.voters.yml](.voting.yml) defines the allowed voters and their vote weights.
+Each entry has the format of `<github-user>:<voting-weight>`.

-Each entry should have the format of `<github-user>:<voting-weight>`.
-In a normal fair election, every voter has would be configured to have a weight of 1.

 Contact m@thinkbynumbers.org to add your name to the voter list.